 Pro Tip: In 1888 Clara Barton used this courthouse as a hospital.
 Tours are available.

 8. Old Lincoln Courthouse And Museum, Beardstown

-The Eastern Side of the State is also ripe with Lincoln sites.
-In Beardstown, besides the Riverboat museum, the Chamber of Commerce office also houses the Old Lincoln Courthouse and Museum where Abraham Lincoln defended Duff Armstrong.
+In Beardstown, you’ll find the Old Lincoln Courthouse and Museum, where Abraham Lincoln defended Duff Armstrong.
 This is the only courtroom where Lincoln practiced that’s still used as a courtroom today.